opsone-ch/documentation/solr.rst

 ====

 .. warning::

-  Solr is not yet ready in generation 7.
-We will update this documentation in due time.
+   WIP: This content was not yet adapted and checked for version 7, which we will do as soon as possible.
+   If in doubt, please contact us for details regarding this topic.

 Install and manage Apache Solr instances for different use cases.